Linux sendmail command

 If invoked as smtpd, sendmail acts as a daemon, as if the -bd option were specified.

 Except for the file /etc/mail/sendmail.cf itself, the following pathnames are all specified in /etc/mail/sendmail.cf.
 Thus, these values should only be considered approximations.

 |/etc/mail/aliases||raw data for alias names|

 |/etc/mail/aliases.db||database of alias names|

-sendmail will read your email from standard input, and attempt to send the email when you enter a single dot (".") on a new line and press enter.
-As an example, after running the above command, you could type:
+sendmail will read your e-mail from standard input, and attempt to send the e-mail when you enter a single dot (".") on a new line and press Enter.
+For example, after running the above command, you could type:

 From: [email protected] To: [email protected] Hi, this is my message, and I'm sending it to you! .

 biff — Receive detailed mail notifications at the command line.

 mail — Read, compose, and manage mail.

 pine — A client for using mail and newsgroups.